-Pressure traces for the deepest water layer tested, h/d = 0.92, are shown in Fig.14.
+Pressure traces for the deepest water layer tested, h/d = 0.92, are shown in Fig. 14.
 Transition to detonation appears unaffected by the water, but in this case the size of the gas layer is below the critical dimensions for successful propagation of a diffracted detonation.
 As a result, the detonation fails as it passes from the thin gas layer in the water-filled section to the larger gas-filled section (see Fig. 1).
-This is evident from the absence of a pressure jump in the top pressure trace, which is located just after the interface between the empty and water-filled sections (X = 1.47 m).
+Detonation failure is marked by the absence of a pressure jump in the top pressure trace, which is located just after the interface between the empty and water-filled sections.
 For all other water depths tested, the detonation successfully negotiated this change in area.
 For h/d = 0.92, the width of the gas layer is 25 mm and the height is 4 mm, so the aspect ratio is about 6.
-Experiments in [18] reveal that for a square channel with an aspect ratio greater than ~5, the critical channel height for detonation diffraction is independent of channel width and is equal to $3\lambda$ , where $\lambda$ is the detonation cell size.
-In this experiment, $3\lambda = 4.2$ mm, which is very close to the channel height of 4 mm at which detonation failure was observed.
+Experiments in [18] reveal that for a square channel with an aspect ratio greater than $\sim$ 5, the critical channel height for detonation diffraction is independent of channel width and is equal to $3\lambda$ , where $\lambda$ is the detonation cell size.
+This agrees quite well with the present results: in this experiment, $3\lambda = 4.2$ mm, and failure was first observed at a channel height of 4 mm.